 Lean Mean Fighting Machine merges with M&C Saatchi.
 We help the two creative departments bond by arranging a Tuesday lunchtime pub session.
 'BUESDAY' becomes an M&C tradition.

 Work on a pro-bono project to educate Africa about Ebola.
 The client is Idris Elba.
 Our first TV ad airs to 75M people across the continent and is covered by media worldwide.
 We even write an article for The Guardian.
 But most importantly, the work makes a real impact in Africa.

 We go surfing in Portugal.
 Dave gets wiped out by a huge wave and fractures his spine.
 Ironic, seeing as our Africa United campaign is called 'We've Got Your Back'.
 He also gets a graze on his forehead that looks like the Batman symbol.
 He has to wear a back brace for months.

 A video of celebrities endorsing Matt & Dave becomes the top story on Adweek.

 We make an ad with Rachel Riley from Countdown and Dave dresses up as her doppelgänger.
 Spot the difference.

 Our 'Matt & Dave Celebrity Testimonials' video smashes it at the Chip Shop Awards.

-We meet Oli & Alex, Anomaly ECDs, who tempt us away from the seven floors of M&C Saatchi to work in a tiny old ink factory in Farringdon.
-Here we are on our first and last days of M&C.
+We meet Anomaly ECDs Oli Beale & Alex Holder, who tempt us away from Soho and the seven-floor grandeur of M&C Saatchi to a tiny converted ink factory in Farringdon.
+The agency is a dozen-strong and we're the first team they hire.
+These were our first and last days at M&C.